kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 status reporting from a controller.

 Providers implementers SHOULD implement `status.conditions` for their ControlPlane resource.
-In case conditions are implemented on a ControlPlane resource, Cluster API will consider only condition providing the following information:
+In case conditions are implemented on a ControlPlane resource, Cluster API will only consider conditions providing the following information:
 - `type` (required)
 - `status` (required, one of True, False, Unknown)
 - `reason` (optional, if omitted a default one will be used)